 How to run a polket node

 The goal of Polket is to create more commercial application scenarios for NFTs and connect to the Polkadot/Kusama network in a parachain manner.
 Based on the Polket chain, we will develop a smart fitness-type Web3 application.
-We will name it ToEarnFun
+We will name it ToEarnFun.

 Getting Started